How does a savings account work?

 How many savings accounts should you have?

 You can open as many savings accounts as you need with your bank.
-The number of accounts will depend on your personal situation.
+The number of accounts will depend on your personal situation and whether your bank has rules about account limits.
 There are certainly benefits to having more than one savings account.

-• Having multiple accounts with one bank might also simplify your banking experience, as you can access all your accounts through the same online and mobile banking platform.
+Having multiple accounts with one bank may also simplify your banking experience, as you can access all your accounts through the same online and mobile banking platform.

 Learn more about how transaction accounts work.
 You can also compare our range of savings and transaction accounts to find the one that’s right for you.